 A mystery novel is a genre of literature that involves solving a crime or series of crimes.
 The reader must work alongside the protagonist to solve the puzzle and unveil the culprit behind it.

 The earliest detective story was written way back in 1866 by Gaboriau.
-It was widely seen as one of France’s first modern authors of this type.
+He was widely seen as one of France’s first modern authors of the mystery genre.
 Some of the most well-known detectives, such as Sherlock Holmes, rely on deductive reasoning from collected clues to solve a case.

 Many stories feature a central character who works through problems using logical analysis or intuition.
 They may be written in the first or third person.
 Further, detective novels can occur in any setting, from a quaint village to a bustling metropolis.

-These stories are gripping, dark and examine human psychology.
-Moreover, detective stories also explore the dark side of modern society.
+These stories are gripping, and dark and examine human psychology.
+Moreover, historical mysteries, detective stories, and mystery tales also explore the dark side of modern society.
 All these features make mystery stories one of the fascinating genres of writing.

 The audience will focus a great deal on the first pages of a book.
 So, it needs to be exciting and interesting.
-Moreover, a good mystery novel should have a likable protagonist.
-The hero must be smart, intelligent, and solve the puzzle for readers to enjoy it.
+Moreover, to become a best-selling crime fiction, you should have a likable protagonist.
+The hero must be smart and intelligent and solve the puzzle for readers to enjoy it.

 The characters must have interesting personalities.
 They must also have an authentic voice.
 In addition, there may be supporting characters who help the protagonist deduce the crime.
 On the other hand, they may also provide some comic relief for the readers.

 The novel’s plot has to be gripping so that it keeps the audience on their toes page by page!
-You can tell the tale in the third person or use the first person where you are the detective.
-However, don’t be too descriptive while writing in the third person.
+You can tell the thrilling tale in the third person or use the first person where you are the detective.
+However, don’t be too descriptive while writing in the third person, and don’t reveal the actual culprit early.

-Finally, a great story needs well-written dialogue, enough to immerse you in the book.
+Finally, writing mysteries needs well-written dialogue with descriptive writing, enough to immerse you in the book.

 An unsolved mystery also makes for great reading in a novel.
-The audience does not need to know who committed the crime from the beginning.
+The audience does not need to know who committed the crime from the beginning of an unforgettable mystery story.
 But, at some point during the narrative, they become aware of it.

-In the end, it must have a satisfying ending that will keep the readers coming back for more.
+In the end, it must have a stunning conclusion that will keep the readers coming back for more.

 Five Essential Elements of a Mystery Novel